microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

    <img src="images/26.png">

-8. Click **save** and Queue the build.
+8. Click **Save** and Queue the build.

 9. Once the build is completed successfully, we see the pipeline triggered automatically.

 10. You can verify this by going to the release hub and check if the deployment is successfully completed.
-You can refresh the web page and you should see the web page with all the images, stylings etc as shown below.
+You can refresh the web page and you should see the web page with all the images, stylings etc., as shown below.

     <img src="images/27.png">